Under the Unfair Dismissals Acts 1977 to 2007 circumstances in which unfair dismissal can occur are where:

 This means that you will be given your job back but only from a particular date, for example, the date of the decision in your favour.
 This means that you will not be entitled to compensation for any loss of earnings.
 Often this remedy is used where it is felt that the employee contributed to the dismissal, even though the actual dismissal was unfair.
 Again, however, this remedy is rarely used.Compensation

 This is the most common remedy.
 It is essential to note that compensation is only awarded in respect of financial loss.
 Generally, the maximum compensation is 2 years’ pay.
 If you were dismissed for making a protected disclosure, the maximum is 5 years’ pay.
 You cannot claim any compensation for such matters as injury to your feelings or stress caused by the dismissal.
 Compensation will take the following matters into account:

 If you wish to make a claim for unfair dismissal you should do so within 6 months of the date of dismissal.
-This time limit may be extended to 12 months in cases where exceptional circumstances have prevented the lodgement of the claim within 6 months.
+This time limit may be extended to 12 months if there was "reasonable cause" for the delay.